 Among those present at the grand opening were Heston Blumenthal; advisor to the exhibition, TV presenter, and author of 15 Million Degrees: A Journey to the Centre of the Sun, Professor Lucie Green of UCL; artist of Very Nice, Rafael Alonso; Professor Sanjoy Bhattacharya from the University of York; Deputy Director of Airbus Justin Bryne; Chairman of the V&A, Nicholas Coleridge; President of the Royal Astronomical Society, Michael Cruise; Roly Keating, Chief Executive of the British Library.

-Alongside this exhibition the Science Museum and a team of scientists at Reading University have launched a new citizen science project to research patterns in solar storm activity and ultimately try to improve space weather predictions.
+Alongside this exhibition the Science Museum and a team of scientists at Reading University launched a new citizen science project to research patterns in solar storm activity and ultimately try to improve space weather predictions.
 This project has seen thousands of images of solar storms analysed and the early results are already looking promising.
 Further details of the findings will be announced shortly.